 The College of Liberal Arts and Sciences at Iowa State University is a world-class learning and research community.
 Iowa State’s most academically diverse college, LAS educates students to become global citizens, providing rigorous academic programs in the sciences, humanities and social sciences within a supportive personalized learning environment.

-Our college has more than 7,800 students among 22 departments, the Greenlee School of Journalism and Communication, and more than 20 additional programs.
+Our college is home to more than 7,000 students among 21 departments, the Greenlee School of Journalism and Communication, and more than 20 additional programs.
 Our faculty members teach more than 50 percent of all student credit hours at Iowa State leading to nearly 50 baccalaureate degrees, in addition to Ph.D. and master’s degrees.

-The liberal arts have been central to the mission of Iowa State University since the institution was founded in 1858.
+The liberal arts and sciences have been central to the mission of Iowa State University since the institution was founded in 1858.
 The College of Sciences and Humanities was established in 1959, and the name was changed to the College of Liberal Arts and Sciences in 1990 to acknowledge the college’s specializations and breadth.

 I invite you to browse our web site and learn more about the departments and units that make up our college.
 As you will see, the faculty of the College of Liberal Arts and Sciences are among the institution’s finest.
 We have award winning teachers, scholars with national reputations for their research and creative activity, and internationally known performers.
 And, of course, our students are among the very best in the country.